-Janet Hackert, regional nutrition and health education specialist, Harrison County, University of Missouri Extension
+Janet Hackert, Nutrition and Health Education Specialist, Harrison County, University of Missouri Extension

-to defrost it occasionally.
-Defrost manual models at least once
+defrost it occasionally.
+Defrost manual models at least once each year

-each year or more often if the frost is 1/4-inch thick or more.
+or more often if the frost is 1/4-inch thick or more.
+Although it is

 Unplug the freezer for this process.
 Place frozen food in insulated

-Remove frost by following the manufacturer’s instructions.
-A plastic
+frost by following the manufacturer’s instructions.
+A plastic spatula

-spatula or wooden spoon can be used to scrape out ice.
-And a towel
+or wooden spoon can be used to scrape out ice.
+And a towel in the bottom

-in the bottom of the freezer can help catch water and frost as things
+of the freezer can help catch water and frost as things melt.

-tablespoon baking soda per quart of water to clean and freshen
+tablespoon baking soda per quart of water to clean and freshen the interior.

-the interior.
-Sponge clean with water only and dry with a towel
+Sponge clean with water only and dry with a towel or cloth.

-again.
-After about 15 to 30 minutes, when chilled, replace the frozen
+After about 15 to 30 minutes, when chilled, replace the frozen food.

-food.
-Since these items have been out of the freezer, mark them
+Since these items have been out of the freezer, mark them for first

 While the food is out, this is a good time to cull out items that need to be used sooner than later.
-MU Extension publication A Quick Consumer Guide to Safe Food Handling (MP 689) has a chart showing recommended freezer storage times.
+MU Extension publication Storing Food in the Freezer (MP556) has a list of recommended freezer storage times.
 If food has been in the freezer longer than that, quality concerns may become an issue.
 Anything unidentifiable may just need to be tossed or composted to make ready for the coming planting and harvesting when new items will need to be stored.